 The steel legs can be bent to stop the table rocking on uneven surfaces.

-See all our stories about DMY berlin in our special category.
+See all our stories about DMY berlin in all our stories about DMY Berlin 2010.

 Here's some more information from the Lloyd Hotel: